 Winters Farm to School Annual Feast

 Our primary fundraiser has always been our annual Summer Feast held at the historic Wolfskill Ranch on the south side of Putah Creek in Winters.
-Our 2020 Summer Feast was canceled due to the coronavirus pandemic.
-We have also canceled our 2021 Summer Feast for the same reason.

 Each year we have held our feast at Wolfskill because the location itself is both beautiful and historic.
 The Wolfskill Ranch has a long and fascinating history that weaves into the greater story of California becoming a state and Winters becoming such an agricultural hub.
 Today Wolfskill is a topnotch research facility housing both the UC Davis Department of Plant Sciences Experimental Orchards and the United States Department of Agriculture’s (USDA) National Clonal Germplasm Repository.

-Every year, guests of the Farm to School feast have had the opportunity to learn more about all of the work being conducted at Wolfskill – innovative work which draws visiting scholars from around the world.
+Most years, guests of the Farm to School feast have had the opportunity to learn more about all of the work being conducted at Wolfskill – innovative work which draws visiting scholars from around the world.
 For those interested in learning more about the important research taking place at Wolfskill, guests are given the opportunity to participate in a 30 minute Walking Tour of the Wolfskill Experimental Orchards.
 Each year a professor from the UC Davis Department of Plant Sciences leads the tour which focuses on the breadth of research, extension and teaching that the Department of Plant Sciences contributes to the local, regional and world agricultural economies.